xcore/sc_xtcp/module_xtcp/doc/overview.rst

 clients to connect to it and send and receive on multiple TCP or UDP connections.
-The stack has been designed for a low memory embedded programming environment and despite its low memory footprint provides a complete stack including ARP, IP, UDP, TCP, DHCP, IPv4LL, ICMP and IGMP protocols.
+The stack has been designed for a low memory embedded programming environment and despite its low memory footprint provides a complete stack including ARP, IPv4, IPv6, UDP, TCP, DHCP, IPv4LL, ICMP and IGMP protocols.

+.. note:: Please contact XMOS support for IPv6.

 The stack is based on the open-source stack uIP with modifications to work efficiently on the XMOS architecture and communicate between tasks